sak77/DaggerMultiModule/Readme.md

+After DaggerAndroidSample, this is third in a series which looks at using Dagger in Android.

 This project focuses on Dagger implementation in a multi-module project.
 For this, i have created a poc flight booking app.
 First an overview.
 Flight booking app-